cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Concurrent Workflows
 --------------------
-By default, a workflow runs sequentially.
-Multiple instances of a workflow can be run concurrently.
-To enable concurrent runs for a workflow, set its runtime argument ``concurrent.runs.enabled`` to ``true``.
+By default, a workflow runs concurrently, allowing multiple instances of a workflow to be run simultaneously.
+To disable concurrent runs for a workflow, set its runtime argument ``concurrent.runs.enabled`` to ``false``.

 .. _workflow_token: